webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - all resources share the same lifecycle. e.g. you deploy, update, delete them together.
     - a resource **can interact** with resources in other resource groups.
     - **RBAC(role based access control)** can be **assigned** to resource groups.
-    - because a resource group contains metadata about resources, for **compliance reasons(government, sovereign states)**, you must provide a **location** of resource group.
+    - because a resource group contains metadata about resources, for **compliance reasons(government, sovereign states)**, you must provide a **location** of resource group during creation.
   - ![az scope](img/az-scopes-billing.png)

 ```powershell